yuwu9145/toy-robot-simulator/README.md

 ### test data

 Test data is defined in `testData.e2e.json`.

 It defines many test command sequences with their corresponding expected output.

+This is part of the file content:

 ```json
 [